semanticlink/howtohypermedia/content/hypermedia/advanced/3-todo-domain.md

 ### Modelling the API (via collections)

 Below is a diagram of the Todo domain that is the API.
-Its notion is explained in [a previous chapter api modelling](../1-api-modelling).
 The key point of this diagram is to be able to reason about the context and paths of resources.
-Its goal is not to see everthing but rather to see the essential complexity of the domain.
+Its goal is not to see everything but rather to see the essential complexity of the domain.
 Link relations like self, up and even edit-form, create-form and submit are accidental complexity at this level of abstraction.

-This model is best understood in the context of a working knowledge with the netword of data itself—which is why the API needs a general purpose client to make browsing the API part of the discovery (and learning process) of the domain.
-You can [browse the API here](https://api.todo.semanticlink.io).
+This model is best understood in the context of a working knowledge with the network of data itself (and the attributes of resources)—which is why the API needs a general purpose client to make browsing the API part of the discovery (and learning process) of the domain.
+Browse the [API here](https://api.todo.semanticlink.io).

 > Note: this diagram is a logical model of the domain and contains the heart of the domain including future resources.
 It also doesn't contain authorisation/authentication aspects.